Ronit049/PORTFOLIO/README.md

 # PORTFOLIO
 # Personal Portfolio Website 💻

 This is my personal portfolio website built using HTML and CSS.
-It showcases my skills, projects, resume, and contact details.
+It showcases my skills, projects, resume, and contact details of myself :- you can also connect with me in different platform from this

 ## 🚀 Features
 - Responsive layout